TABLE OF CONTENTS

 All on-the-job accidents or injuries, no matter how small, must be reported to the student’s supervisor and to Employment Services (X6280) within 24 hours of their occurrence in order for Worker’s Compensation coverage to take effect.
 Please fill out an Injury/Accident Report Form.

 Macalester College prohibits and will not tolerate sexual misconduct of any kind.
-Please review Macalester’s sexual violence prevention resources and Macalester’s sexual misconduct policy.
+Please review Macalester’s sexual violence prevention resources and Macalester’s sexual misconduct policy in the Student Handbook.
 The sexual misconduct policy outlines Macalester College’s community expectations to ensure a campus free from sexual violence, the steps for recourse for those individuals whose rights may have been violated, and the procedures for determining a violation of College policy.
 The policy discusses “sexual misconduct,” which refers to all forms of sex discrimination, including sexual and gender-based harassment, sexual assault, sexual exploitation, stalking, dating/intimate-partner violence, and domestic violence.

 We encourage all members of our community to report all incidents of sexual violence and encourage victims to seek support and care.